Skip to main content

 What are third-party security risks?

-The financial and technical capabilities of small service providers and subcontractors don’t always match the capabilities of their clients.
+The financial and cybersecurity capabilities of small service providers and subcontractors don’t always match the capabilities of their clients.
 Therefore, while aiming for a bigger win, cybercriminals may start small and look for an easy target within your supply chain.

 A compromised third-party vendor may lead to multiple risks that can be split into five major categories:

 • Cybersecurity risks — Subcontractors usually have legitimate access to their clients’ different environments, systems, and data.
-Attackers may use a third-party vendor as an entry point to get hold of your valuable assets.
+Attackers may use a third-party vendor as an entry point to get ahold of your valuable assets.

-• Compliance risks — International, local, and industry-specific standards and regulations set strict cybersecurity criteria that organizations should meet.
+• Compliance risks — International, local, and industry-specific standards and regulations set strict cybersecurity criteria that organizations must meet.
 If a third party fails to secure your data, non-compliance with data protection requirements may have legal consequences.

 • Reputational risks — Having your valuable data and systems compromised is a red flag for your partners and customers.
 There’s no guarantee that you’ll be able to fully recover your reputation after a severe cybersecurity incident.

 • Financial risks — Any of the risks above can affect your financial success.
-For example, an operational disruption caused by a third-party-related cyberattack could reduce your revenue.
-Or, a data breach caused by one of your vendors might lead to fines and compensations.
+For example, an operational disruption caused by a third-party-related cyberattack could reduce your revenue, or a data breach caused by one of your vendors might lead to fines and compensations.

 Common third-party security threats